The L-Homology Fundamental Class for IP-Spaces and the Stratified Novikov Conjecture: Review of theories

 \section{Review of $\ad$ theories}

 We recall some definitions from \cite[Sections 2 and 3]{LM}.
+A \emph{category with involution} is a category together with an endofunctor $i$ which satisfies $i^2 = 1$.
+The set of integers $\intg$ is a poset and therefore a category.
+We give it the trivial involution.
+A \emph{$\intg$-graded category} is a category $\Aa$ with involution together with involution-preserving functors $d: \Aa \to \intg$ (called the \emph{dimension function}) and $\varnothing: \intg \to \Aa$ such that $d\varnothing$ is equal to the identity functor.
+A \emph{$k$-morphism} between $\intg$-graded categories is a functor which decreases the dimensions of objects by $k$ and strictly commutes with $\varnothing$ and $i$.
+We will write $\varnothing_n$ for $\varnothing (n)$.
+Note that the existence of $d$ implies that when $d(A) > d(B)$, there are no morphisms $A \to B$.

-For a ball complex $K$ (that is, a CW complex with a compatible PL structure \cite[Definition 2.1]{LM}) and a subcomplex $L$ we define $\CC ell(K,L)$ to be the category in which the objects are the oriented closed cells of $K$ which are not in $L$, together with an empty cell $\emptyset_n$ for each dimension $n$, and the non-identity morphisms are given by inclusions of cells (with no requirement on the orientations).
+Let $K$ be a finite collection of PL balls in some $\real^n$, and write $|K|$ for the union $\bigcup_{\sigma \in K} \sigma$.
+We say that $K$ is a \emph{ball complex} if the interiors of the balls of $K$ are disjoint and the boundary of each ball of $K$ is a union of balls of $K$ (thus the interiors of the balls of $K$ give $|K|$ the structure of a regular CW complex).
+The balls of $K$ will also be called \emph{closed cells} of $K$.
+A \emph{subcomplex} of a ball complex $K$ is a subset of $K$ which is a ball complex.
+A \emph{morphism} of ball complexes is the composite of an isomorphism with an inclusion of a subcomplex.
+For a ball complex $K$ and a subcomplex $L$ we define $\CC ell(K,L)$ to be the category in which the objects are the oriented closed cells of $K$ which are not in $L$, together with an empty cell $\emptyset_n$ for each dimension $n$, and the non-identity morphisms are given by inclusions of cells (with no requirement on the orientations).
 The category $\CC ell(K,L)$ is $\Z$-graded (\cite[Definition 3.3]{LM}), that is, it comes with an involution $i$ (which reverses the orientation), a dimension functor $d$ into the poset $\Z$ and a section functor given by $\emptyset_n$.